MadeInShineA/scratch-neural-networks/README.md

 ### Remarks
-This model is clearly over-fitting
+This model is clearly over-fitting and seems to be pretty inconsistent